 You have a number of rights in relation to your personal data.
 More information about each of these rights can be found by referring to the table set out further below.

-To exercise your rights, you may contact us as by sending an email to [email protected] or in writing to Catena Media at the address set out in Section 1 above.
+To exercise your rights, you may contact us in writing to Ask Gamblers Limited at the address set out in Section 1 above.

 Please note the following if you wish to exercise your rights: